KamathAbhaySunil/KamathAbhaySunil/README.md

-- 👋 Hi, I’m @KamathAbhaySunil
+- Abhay Kamath here, don't mind if the repositories aren't well maintained.
-- 👀 I’m interested in robotics and embedded systems
+- I like robotics and embedded system
-- 🌱 I’m currently learning stm32 coding and ROS
-- 💞️ I’m looking to collaborate on internships
+- currenly working on furthering my knowledge on ROS2 Humble as well as STM32
-- 📫 How to reach me abhaysk23@gmail.com
+- to contact me use abhaysk23@gmail.com

 <!---
 KamathAbhaySunil/KamathAbhaySunil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.